yanys7/GMM_PTG_Mediation/README.md

 C2_file = covariate file containing n-by-c2 covariate matrix for the mediator model, with the first column being 1 for the intercept

-beta_m.ini_file = initial values for 1-by-q beta_m vector (mediator-outcome coefficients) in the outcome model,
+beta_m.ini_file = initial values for 1-by-q beta_m vector (mediator-outcome coefficients) in the outcome model

 alpha_a.ini_file = initial values for 1-by-q alpha_a vector (exposure-mediator coefficients) in the mediator model

-Cov_file = the prior means (2-by-1) for the variances of the unthresholded beta_m and alpha_a
+Cov_file = the rate parameters (2-by-1) in the Inverse-Gamma priors for the variances of the unthresholded beta_m and alpha_a.
+Both of the shape parameters are set to be 1.1

 The output file is 'results_11.txt', which contains the posterior samples of (beta_mj, alpha_aj, r1_j, r2_j) for each j-th mediator, stacked in order, r1_j indicates whether beta_mj is non-zero, r2_j indicates whether alpha_aj is non-zero.
-The following columns contain the posterior samples of beta_a, lambda_0, lambda_1, lambda_2, sigma_e, sigma_g, and the loglikelihood.
+The following columns contain the posterior samples of beta_a, sigma_e, sigma_g, and the loglikelihood.